zh1huang/tp/docs/DeveloperGuide.md

 A user may choose to check the estimated marked up price of an item, given a specific mark up percentage.

 1. After user input is parsed, a `MarkUpCommand` object is constructed & returned to `CLIvershelf`
-2. CLIvershelf invokes `MarkUpCommand#execute()`, which checks if the shelf name is soldItems
+2. CLIverShelf invokes `MarkUpCommand#execute()`, which checks if the shelf name is soldItems
     1. If the shelf name is `soldItems`, an error string `MARKUP_ON_SOLDITEMS_NOT_PERMITTED_MESSAGE` will be returned
     2. Else, continues by constructing `SalesMarkUp` Object Then `SalesMarkUp#getItemToMarkUpInfo()` , `SalesMarkUp#getSelectedItemMarkUpInfo()` is executed in sequence get the relevant information about the